 One of the greatest challenges when mechanically ventilating patients is finding the correct setting for positive end-expiratory pressure (PEEP).
 This task can be made easier by using transpulmonary pressure monitoring to distinguish between the pressure in the lungs and the chest wall components.

 The ability to partition between the lung and chest wall components helps you to set the optimal PEEP, define a safe range for driving and plateau pressures, and to titrate and optimize lung recruitment maneuvers.
 But how can you distinguish between them when the pressures measured at the airway opening cannot be used to accurately assess the stress and strain applied to the lungs?
 A simple way of partitioning them is by using esophageal pressure measurement.
 The airway pressure minus the esophageal pressure measured during an end-inspiratory or an end-expiratory occlusion gives you the transpulmonary pressure, which represents the true distending pressure of the lungs.

-Transpulmonary pressure measurement is available on the HAMILTON-G5/S1 (
+Transpulmonary pressure monitoring is available on the HAMILTON-G5/S1 (

-This video below shows you how to set PEEP using transpulmonary pressure measurement on a HAMILTON-G5 ventilator.
+The video below shows you how to set PEEP using transpulmonary pressure monitoring on a HAMILTON-G5 ventilator.